Understanding Sexual Orientation

-For an alarming number of LGBTQ+ young people, coming out may mean losing a safe place to live: Research shows that an estimated 40% of young people experiencing houselessness identify as LGBTQ+.
-LGBTQ+ youth make up only 7% of young people in the U.S., but are almost 120% more likely to experience houselessness than their straight peers.
+For an alarming number of LGBTQ+ young people, coming out may mean losing a safe place to live: Research shows that LGBTQ+ youth make up only 7% of young people in the U.S., but an estimated 40% of young people experiencing houselessness identify as LGBTQ+.

 What if They Change Their Sexual Orientation?

 Identifying as a particular label may make a person feel like that label can never change.
 It’s important to remember that sexuality and gender identity are fluid, and our identities can change as we grow and learn more about ourselves.
-Your friend may try on different labels before they find one they are comfortable with, identify with many different labels throughout their life, or feel like existing labels don’t fit their experience.
-It’s important to accept this as a part of their coming out process, and not use this changing nature as a way to invalidate their current sexual orientation.
+Your friend may try on different labels before they find one they are comfortable with, may identify with many different labels throughout their life, or may feel like existing labels don’t fit their experience.
+It’s important to accept this evolution as a part of their coming out process, and not use it to invalidate their current sexual orientation.